Joe Turner's Come and Gone

 Joe Turner's Come and Gone is a play by American playwright August Wilson.
-It is the second installment of his decade-by-decade chronicle of the African-American experience, The Pittsburgh Cycle, also known as The Century Cycle.
-The play was first staged 1984 at the Eugene O'Neill Theater Center and opened on Broadway in 1989.
-It received a Broadway revival in 2009.
+It is the second installment of his decade-by-decade chronicle of the African-American experience, The Pittsburgh Cycle, also known as The American Century Cycle.
+The play was first workshopped in 1984 at the Eugene O'Neill Theater Center and opened on Broadway in 1988.
+It received Broadway revivals in 2009 and 2026.

-Title
+Title and contextual information

 The original working title of the play was Mill Hand's Lunch Bucket, the title of a painting by Romare Bearden.
 The title Joe Turner's Come and Gone is a line from the refrain of "Joe Turner", an early blues song.

-Contextual information

-Joe Turner's Come and Gone is the second in a series of August Wilson's The Century Cycle, which chronicled the struggles and lives of African Americans in the 20th century.
-Joe Turner's Come and Gone is set in the second decade of the 20th century and chronicles the lives of a few freed former enslaved African Americans in the North and deals with the conflicts of racism and discrimination.
+Joe Turner's Come and Gone is the second in a series of August Wilson's The Pittsburgh Cycle (also called The Century Cycle), which chronicled the struggles and lives of African Americans in the 20th century.
+Joe Turner's Come and Gone is set in the second decade of the 20th century and chronicles the lives of several freed formerly enslaved African-Americans in the North and explores the themes of racism and discrimination.